luther7718/Pokemon_Crystal_Legacy/README.md

     * ~~In-game sources for all types of mail~~
     * New sources for TM's.
 Some are too overpowered to be available in marts
 * Battle engine fixes?
-* Slot machine minigame enhancements?
-    * Make enhancements listed in [Crystal_'s video on the subject](https://www.youtube.com/watch?v=ojq3xqfRF6I)
-    * Fix bugs related to sound playback and payout odds on lucky machines
-    * Add additional lucky machines available at Day and Night (currently only Morning)
-    * Add ^_^ animation when playing machine as in Gen 1
-    * Add hidden coin pickups around the arcade as in Gen 1
-    * Increase payout amounts and decrease prize coin amounts to make obtaining game corner prizes early less of a grind, incentivize playing slots over buying coins

 ## Progress:
 1. ~~New Bark Town & Route 29~~ ✅ Done!